crazoter/My-Docs/docs/manga_reviews.md

   * Action:       🤜🔪⚔️💣💥
   * Intrigue:     🕯️ 💡🧠
   * Storytelling: ✋😑
+  * Verdict:      On the fence
 ```
 * We May Be An Inexperienced Couple But...
 ```
   * Sweetness:    🙂😊❤️💘🚑
   * Comedy:       🙂😀
+  * Verdict:      This is good
 ```
 * Wotakoi
 ```
   * Sweetness:    🙂😊❤️💘🚑
   * Comedy:       🙂😀😆
+  * Verdict:      This is good
 ```

 ## Series that I currently follow: